James Toft was born on 29 August 1768 in Norwich, Norfolk, England to parents Peter Toft (1738-1813) and Mary Bowman (1738-1812).

-James junior b 1793 served in the 21st Dragoon Guards, and appears in the Canada, British Regimental Registers of Service 1756-1900.
+Their son, James junior b 1793, was baptised at St Paul Covent Garden on 17 February 1793.
+He served in the 21st Dragoon Guards, and appears in the Canada, British Regimental Registers of Service 1756-1900.

 The 21st Light Dragoons was a cavalry regiment of the British Army.
 It was raised on 5 April 1760, as the 21st Light Dragoons (Royal Forresters) but disbanded at Nottingham on 3 March 1763.
 It was raised again in 1779 and disbanded in Canterbury in 1783.

 The regiment was raised a third time in 1794 in the north of England when it was also known as the Yorkshire Light Dragoons, served in Ireland during the Napoleonic Wars and was disbanded in Chatham in 1819.